-When filming your video presentations, the aim is to create a positive experience for your viewers, and keep them engaged with you and your key messages.
+If you are self-producing your videos, a key aim is to create a positive viewing experience for your viewers and to keep them engaged with you and your messages.

 Therefore, you want to reduce anything that could create audio or visual barriers (consciously or subconsciously) between you and your audience.

-- Excessive body movement i.e. swaying, bobbing in and out of frame (I’ve seen this a lot with online videos), constant shifting of body weight, rocking back and forth or swiveling on chairs (while seated), arm flapping, finger pointing and air punching.
-Note: Air punching only works well providing you can deliver this action with hand-on-heart conviction, and if you are being filmed in full to medium shot – otherwise it can look too big, forced, or fake when operating within the confines of your camera’s framing i.e. filmed in a close-up
+- Excessive body movement i.e. swaying, bobbing in and out of frame (I’ve seen this a lot with online videos), the constant shifting of body weight, rocking back and forth or swiveling on chairs (while seated), arms flapping, finger-pointing and air punching.

-- Body language that is inconsistent with your message i.e. A welcoming video message with arms crossed, hand-wringing, clenched jaw, no smile, staring eye-contact (at the lens) and disengaged body positioning i.e. leaning away from the video camera (I’ve seen this often in corporate online videos)
+- Body language that is inconsistent with your message i.e. A welcoming video message with arms crossed, hand-wringing, clenched jaw, no smile, staring eye-contact (at the lens) and disengaged body positioning i.e. leaning away from the video camera (I’ve seen this often with corporate videos)

 - Eyeballing or staring at the camera, a common occurrence with people who a new to presenting to a video camera, or who read from an autocue – something I do not recommend

 - Poor diction, slurred speech, and fillers (e.g. like, so, you know, right, uh, ah, um) in your key messages.
 These fillers seem to drag or slow the pace of your video presentation down and may actually encourage your viewer to click away or abandon your video altogether.